Top Baseball Prospects for 2015 and Beyond

 More Scouting Book Info on Kris Bryant

+The Cubs farm, circa late 2014, might be the richest farm system of the last decade.
 A Florida prep infielder with a plus power bat and better than average speed, shortstop Addison Russell will probably grow out of the position very soon, but he'll look quite good as a third baseman, too.
-Now a member of the Cubs, he's one of the best hitting prospects in the system, and could get a chance in the Bigs earlier than expected, assuming Theo and Co assemble their other missing pieces in short order.
+No matter where he plays, he's one of the best hitting prospects in this or any system, and while he might not be quite as far along as a few of the other Chicago prospects, his ceiling is of the highest order.
+When he arrives, it'll be with a big, sweet thump.

 More Scouting Book Info on Addison Russell